obulka/electricipy/README.md

 ## Setup

-1. Start the pigpio daemon by running `sudo pigpiod` on the raspberry pi.
+1. Start the pigpio daemon by running `sudo systemctl enable pigpiod && sudo systemctl start pigpiod` on the raspberry pi.
 2. This project's dependencies are managed by pipenv.
 To enter the virtual environment run:

     `pipenv shell`